 Do ask me if there is anything you want to check out before we start working together.
 I am here to help.

-Please could you fill in the questionnaire below and send by email, (you may copy and paste and send it as a password-protected PDF attachment – send the password separately by text message).
+Please could you fill in the questionnaire below and send by email to email@example.com.
+(You may copy and paste and send it as a password-protected PDF attachment – send the password separately by text message).